maxme/bitcoin-arbitrage/README.md

 ## WARNING

-**Real trading bots are included.
+ - **Real trading bots are included.
 Don't put your API keys in config.py if you don't know what you are doing.**

+ - Note that all prices are converted to USD immediately after retrieving information from the exchanges you have configured.
+This is done by querying `Europa.eu`

 ## Installation And Configuration